christianeyee/northwind/README.md

 In this exercise, you have to make HTTP requests to this `orders` API.

+To see the list of endpoints, run `rake routes` in this project's directory.

 1.   `GET` all `orders`.

 	_Print only the `ShipCountry` for each `order`._